Threebow/hue-pi/README.md

 # hue-pi
-Basic Philips hue controller made to run on a pi touchscreen
+Basic Philips Hue controller made to run on a Raspberry Pi's touchscreen.
+Uses TKinter for UI and the `phue` library by Nathanaël Lécaudé.